beurar/Viceroys-STALKER-ALife/README.md

 * **Acid Smasher** – Corrosive variant that spews acid while smashing through targets.

 ## Spooks and Other Anomalies
 Drongo’s system adds creepy events such as ghostly whispers or sudden darkening of the sky.
 These spook zones appear mostly at night and vanish after a short time, keeping players uneasy as they travel.
-When a zone spawns the mod now creates one of the DSA creature classes (for example `DSA_Wendigo` or `DSA_Shadowman`) at the location and cleans it up once the zone expires.
+When a zone spawns the mod now creates one of the DSA creature classes (currently only `DSA_Abomination`) at the location and cleans it up once the zone expires.

-Common spook types include:
-* **Wendigo** – Deer-like humanoid that leaps at nearby prey.
-* **Shadowman** – Jet-black figure able to teleport and strike with psychic blasts.
-* **Vampires** – Fast, tough monsters that dive into melee with powerful leaps.
-* **Mindflayer** – Slow but dangerous psy-creature capable of mind control.
-* **411** – Near-invisible hunter that kills those who turn their backs.
-* **Rake** – Pale crouched mutant attacking with vicious claws.
+This mod now focuses on a single particularly nasty spook type:
 * **Abomination** – Shrouded in darkness, stabbing victims from range.

-* **Snatcher** – Semi-visible shapeshifter that teleports targets far away.
-* **Cursed Idol** – Animated idol requiring heavy weapons to destroy.
+It appears only at night and its behaviour can be adjusted via CBA settings.

+The creature can be configured individually through CBA settings.
+Mission makers may adjust the spawn chance, number of Abominations and whether it spawns at night, during the day or both.

 ## Setup